parth490/Parth-Js/README.md

 # Parth-Js
-A code learning with Java Script
+A code learning with Java Sc